esphome/esphome-docs/components/sensor/xiaomi_lywsd03mmc.rst

       Address Type: PUBLIC
       Name: 'LYWSD03MMC'

-Note that it can sometimes take some time for the first BLE broadcast to be received.
+It can sometimes take some time for the first BLE broadcast to be received.
 Once the device has been found copy the address (``A4:C1:38:8C:34:B7``) into a new ``sensor.xiaomi_lywsd03mmc`` platform entry like shown in the configuration example above.

 .. note::